kustomzone/chrome-tabs/README.md

 url: 'https://duckduckgo.com/?kae=b&kak=-1&kao=-1&k1=-1&kt=p&kj=f5f5f5&ka=p&kf=1&kam=google-maps&km=l&ko=1',

 unknownUrlTitle: 'Web Page',
-loadingFavicon: 'src/images/loading-favicon.svg',
+loadingFavicon: 'src/images/loading-favicon.gif',

 viewAttrs: {}
 ```

 - `title: ''` Establishes the default title for a tab.

-- `favicon: ''` Establishes the favicon for a tab.
-This can be a `data:` URI, a relative image path (svg,png,gif,ico), or a full URL leading to an image.
+- `favicon: 'default'` Establishes the favicon for a tab.
+This can be the special string: `default`, a `data:` URI, a relative image path (svg,png,gif,ico), or a full URL leading to an image.
+The built-in default value (`default`) works well in both the light & dark themes; i.e., just as a default tab favicon.

 - `url: ''` This establishes the content for the tab 'view'; i.e., the location of the content that should be displayed whenever the tab is active.